.png)

 Communication

 Members will be informed of safety protocols before their first visit to the gym, to foster confidence in the staff’s commitment to keep everyone safe.
-Please check our website and our Facebook page for this information.
+Please check our website, Facebook and Instagram page for this information.

 Website: https://selkirkchallengers.uplifterinc.com/